Bobby Fulton: Early career (1977–1984)

+Fantastics (1984–2000)

-He then moved on to the Jerry Jarrett's Continental Wrestling Association territory where he worked preliminary matches.
+He then moved on to the Jerry Jarrett's Continental Wrestling Association territory, where he worked preliminary matches.
 He then went to Southwest Championship Wrestling in San Antonio, Texas for Joe Blanchard, battling Adrian Street and Eric Embry in a series of scaffold matches.
 His new tag team partner Tommy Rogers started for Bill Watts' Mid-South Wrestling.
 There the Fantastics (Fulton and Rogers) formed and feuded with the Midnight Express.

 In 1984, the team continued their feud with The Midnight Express in World Class Championship Wrestling that later extended into Jim Crockett Promotions.

 In 1986, they had a feud with The Sheepherders (who would become the "Bushwhackers"), Butch Miller and Luke Williams in the Universal Wrestling Federation.

 In 1987, back in WCCW, they feuded with the Rock 'n' Roll RPMs (Mike Davis and Tommy Lane).
 They won the feud by winning a scaffold match at the "Parade of Champions" on May 3, 1987.
 The Fantastics also made an appearance at the World Wrestling Council in Puerto Rico.

 They next went to the NWA's Jim Crockett Promotions to continue their feud with The Midnight Express and to win the NWA United States Tag Team Titles on two occasions.
 They also defeated The Sheepherders to win the vacant NWA Mid-America Tag Team Championship.
 In 1989, they left and have been wrestling, sometimes together, sometimes not, in the independent circuit around the United States, and in All Japan Pro Wrestling.

 In 1990, he started his own territory in Ohio called James Hines presents Big Time Wrestling (which was a precursor to Smoky Mountain Wrestling).
 The federation was based primarily in Circleville, Ohio.
 Hines brought in talent like Hacksaw Jim Duggan, Ronnie Garvin, Abdullah the Butcher, Cactus Jack, Wahoo McDaniel, Jake Roberts, Beau James and many more to participate in regular cards held in Circleville at the Pickaway County Fairgrounds Coliseum.
 Hines was the Big Time Wrestling champion several times, and also often teamed with his brother, Jackie Fulton, as the Fantastics, on these cards.
 These cards inspired wrestlers like Shark Boy and many others to become pro wrestlers.
 Fulton and Ivan Koloff ran a wrestling school in North Carolina in the early 1990s.
 The Fantastics (Bobby and Jackie Fulton) then made regular appearances in All Japan and in Smoky Mountain Wrestling.

 The Fantastics made a brief appearance in the WWF in June 1997 when Fulton wrestled Rogers in what was billed as a Light Heavyweight Match.
 According to Fulton, they were brought in at the request of Jim Cornette to convince Vince McMahon to start a light heavyweight division, which eventually started.